 At Kingfisher we take the safeguarding of all pupils very seriously.
-The Designated Safeguarding Lead (DSL) is the Head of School, Sue Caine with Assistant Heads, Jenni Cryer and Suzanne Pass being the second named Leads.
+The Designated Safeguarding Lead (DSL) is the Head of School, Sue Caine with Assistant Heads, Jenni Cryer, Suzanne Pass and Lynne Rogers being the second named Leads.

 If you have any queries or questions around safeguarding issues at Kingfisher, then please contact one of the named Leads through the school office, or via e-mail:

 School safeguarding procedures are outlined in the Safeguarding and Child Protection Policy